Jeffrey Rosenfeld: Books

 As of November 2021, Monash University also lists 27 book chapters which he has published.

 Awards and recognition

-On 13 June 2011, in the Queens Birthday honours, Rosenfeld was appointed a member of the Order of Australia (AM).
+On 13 June 2011, in the 2011 Queen's Birthday Jonours, Rosenfeld was appointed a Member of the Order of Australia (AM).

-In June 2013, he was appointed an Officer of the Order of the British Empire (OBE), presented in person by Queen Elizabeth II and the Governor-General of Papua New Guinea.

-Then in the Australia Day honours of 2018, he was appointed a Companion of the Order of Australia (AC) for "eminent service to medicine, particularly to the discipline of neurosurgery, as an academic and clinician, to medical research and professional organisations, and to the health and welfare of current and former defence force members".
+In the 2013 Birthday Honours, he was appointed an Officer of the Order of the British Empire (OBE), presented in person by Queen Elizabeth II and the Governor-General of Papua New Guinea.
+Then, in the Australia Day honours of 2018, he was appointed a Companion of the Order of Australia (AC) for "eminent service to medicine, particularly to the discipline of neurosurgery, as an academic and clinician, to medical research and professional organisations, and to the health and welfare of current and former defence force members".